cvl-umass/riverscope-models/README.md

     - By default, training will use linear adapter, but this can be changed by specifying `--adaptor` to one of the following: `linear`, `no_init`, `drop`
     - The training will output 3 files: 1 log file, the latest checkpoint file, and the best checkpoint file (based on validation F1 score)
     - Results will be saved to `results/planet-water` by default (you can change it in `--out` parameter)
+    - The file `script_train_planet.sh` can also be run as a batch job.
+This script also contains the optimal learning rates for each of the model configurations.

 If you do not wish to train your own model, you can also use pre-trained model checkpoints below.
 The corresponding optimal threshold based on the validation set is also included.
 | segment_model| backbone               | head          | resize_size| checkpoint   | thresh | Description |